 b.
-The eDirect System and Enrollment Verification
+The eDIRECT System and Enrollment Verification

-The DRC eDirect System will be used for implementation in 2014-2015 to obtain enrollment information from districts and information about testing decisions.
-The first of those submissions is scheduled for October 6-17.
-Data that will be collected in the eDirect system include decisions about the number of paper/pencil booklets needed for students with IEP, 504, or ELL accommodations, the number of Braille, large print, or Spanish-translated booklets needed.
-Access to the eDirect system will be provided to the DAC who will submit the district's decisions to DRC.
+The DRC eDIRECT System will be used for implementation in 2015-2016 to obtain enrollment information from districts and information about testing decisions.
+The first of those submissions is scheduled for October 5-16.
+Data that will be collected in the eDIRECT system include decisions about the number of paper/pencil booklets needed for students with IEP, 504, or ELL accommodations and the number of Braille, large print, or Spanish-translated booklets needed.
+Access to the eDIRECT system will be provided to the DAC who will submit the district's decisions to DRC.

-Districts will have the opportunity to learn about the eDirect system and Enrollment Verification at WebEx trainings to take place in October.
-The dates for the training are included on the NeSA Timeline.
+Districts will have the opportunity to learn about the eDIRECT system and Enrollment Verification through a recorded training available in September.
+See NeSA Timeline.